pantheon-systems/documentation/source/content/guides/decoupled-sites/support.md

 * During customer outages that cannot be resolved by the customers or CSE, escalation to on-call engineers

-## How do I file a bug or get support?
+## How do I File a Bug or Get Support?

 Pantheon has a limited scope of support for early access products.
 For assistance with your decoupled site you can email helpdesk@pantheon.io.You will receive a response within 1 business day.